Introduction

 Personal Areas of Interest

-- Board Games: I have a strong passion for board games, which I believe enhance my strategic thinking, problem-solving and team collaboration skills.
-Without a doubt my favourites are the abstract strategy games such as Chess, Go, etc., but I also love Monopoly, Trivial Pursuit and anyone with cards.
+- Board games: They enhance strategic thinking, problem-solving, and team collaboration skills.
+Without a doubt, abstract strategy games such as chess and Go are favourites, but I also enjoy Monopoly, Trivial Pursuit, and any card game ...

-- Archery: I enjoy archery as it requires a high level of discipline, concentration, and precision.
-Member of the Club d'Arc Montjuïc in Barcelona, Catalonia - Spain, European Union and of the University Archery Club in Edinburgh, Scotland - United Kingdom.
+- Archery: A high level of discipline, concentration, and precision is required, which are perfect skills nowadays.
+Member of the Club d’Arc Montjuïc in Barcelona, Catalonia (Spain, European Union) and of the University Archery Club in Edinburgh, Scotland (United Kingdom).

-- Campanology: I am fascinated by campanology because of its rich historical and cultural significance.
+- Campanology: Its history and cultural significance are fascinating.
 What I enjoy the most is what concerns the bell manufacturing and acoustics, the mechanisms used in bell towers including the automatic systems and the methods and patterns of sounding bells.

 Languages